eggohito/item-multi-part-lib/README.md

 This datapack uses two of the [MinecraftPhi](https://github.com/MinecraftPhi/MinecraftPhi-modules) modules (mostly `phi.modifyinv` and `phi.core`) in order to modify player inventories indirectly.
 <br>

 This datapack also uses [Lantern Load](https://github.com/LanternMC/Load) to ensure that this datapack loads before your datapack.
-You can detect if this library is loaded by checking the score of the `multi-part-lib` score holder from the `load.status` scoreboard objective.
+You can detect if this library is loaded by checking the score of the `item-multi-part-lib` score holder from the `load.status` scoreboard objective.
 <br>

 e.g: `100` = Version 1.0.0, `110` = Version 1.1.0, etc.